-The purpose of this report is to update the Board on the Rawhiti Domain Community Garden Working Party's consideration of the proposed use of the former Shaw Avenue/Scope Women's Bowling Club grounds and buildings in Rawhiti Domain for a community garden.
-This report also requests the Board to recommend to the Parks, Gardens and Waterways Committee that the leasing of this area to the New Brighton Project Incorporated for the purpose of a community garden be approved.
+The purpose of this report is to update the Committee on the consideration of the proposed use of the former Shaw Avenue/Scope Women's Bowling Club grounds and buildings in Rawhiti Domain for a community garden.
+This report also seeks approval of the Burwood/Pegasus Community Board's recommendations, made at its meeting on 31 May 2004.